connorskees/fbla-coding-programming/README.md

 ### GUI Framework

-I thought a lot about which GUI framework to use (namely, between QT, Electron, Kivy, and JavaFx).
-I ultimately decided on Electron as the tooling present is incredibly robust, it has great resources for accessibility, and the code would be easy to transfer to a webapp or mobile (through React Native).
-I would have loved to use a Rust GUI framework; however, the community is not yet mature enough to use it for a production application.
+I thought a lot about which GUI framework to use (namely, between QT using C++, Electron, Kivy, and JavaFx).
+I ultimately decided on Electron combined with Reactjs as the tooling present is incredibly robust, it has best-in-class accessibility and unicode support, and the code would be easy to transfer to a web app or mobile (through React Native).
+I would have loved to use a Rust GUI framework; however, the community is not yet mature enough to use Rust for a production application.

 ### UI/UX